celestiaorg/docs/nodes/celestia-node-trusted-hash.md

 ::: warning
 Syncing to a trusted hash means that you will not sample the entire chain.
-This adds a trust assumption that you trust the history of chain up to that point and that you trust the entity where you get the hash from.
+This adds a trust assumption that you trust the history of the chain up to that point and that you trust the entity where you get the hash from.
 In this example, the trusted entity is a consensus endpoint or Celenium
 :::